ahollister/nota.nvim/README.md

 ## Demo

-Here's the `open_local` command being used where the configuration specifies a file `notes.md` in the project root directory.
+Here's the `open_local` command being used where the configuration specifies a file `notes.md` in the project root directory, and vertical split.

 https://github.com/ahollister/nota.nvim/assets/33579472/c4c90231-55b3-4040-91d0-49c570e23b5f

-Here's the `open_local` command being used where the configuration specifies a directory `notes/` from the project root directory.
+Here's the `open_local` command being used where the configuration specifies a directory `notes/` from the project root directory, and vertical split.

 https://github.com/ahollister/nota.nvim/assets/33579472/e95665ad-b23f-4c18-8ecc-c4a7d74bcf12